VKM96/CLI-Parser/README.md

 1. Source files are present in @ref Src
 2. Interface files are present in @ref inc
-3. PLease refer doxygen generated HTML documentaion in the Doc/html subfolder for implementation details
+3. PLease refer doxygen generated HTML documentation in the Doc/html subfolder for implementation details
 4. The function entry point @ref Main.c

 **Usage**